 When the holidays get closer, I start to feel the need to craft.
 Nostalgia for a homemade Christmas gets me fired up to start baking cookies and whip up a fragrant winter wreath.
 That’s usually about the time I realize I’m a terrible baker, and I have no idea how to fashion evergreens into anything that wouldn’t be utterly embarrassing on the front door.

-So when I find a craft that I can do – especially on the first attempt – I get pretty excited.
-Excited enough that we had to include the project in Essential Glow, my new book filled with wellness, beauty and home recipes and DIYs made with essential oils.
+So when I find a craft that I can make successfully, especially on the first attempt, I get pretty excited.
+In fact, I was so excited about it that we had to include the project in Essential Glow, my new book filled with wellness, beauty, and home recipes and DIYs made with essential oils.

 - Soy wax flakes

 - Crayons, optional (you will need several of the same color)